Jayesh-Hyalij/Learn-terraform/Networking_Documentation.md

 - **1970s-1980s:** Development of network protocols like TCP/IP laid the foundation for modern networking.
 - **1990s-Present:** Massive expansion of the Internet and corporate networks, with innovations like Wi-Fi, mobile data, and cloud computing.

-### 🔹 Importance:
+### 🔹 Importance of Networking
-1. Enables data sharing and collaboration
+1. **Data Sharing and Collaboration:** Enables seamless sharing of information and resources.
-2. Supports centralized management of resources
+2. **Centralized Resource Management:** Supports efficient management of resources across the network.
-3. Facilitates communication (email, messaging, VoIP)
+3. **Facilitated Communication:** Enhances communication through email, messaging, and VoIP.
-4. Provides scalability for businesses and applications
+4. **Scalability:** Provides the ability to grow and adapt to increasing demands.
-5. Backbone of cloud services, IoT, and the Internet
+5. **Foundation for Modern Technologies:** Acts as the backbone for cloud services, IoT, and the Internet.

-### 🔹 Types of Networks: LAN, MAN, WAN
+### 🔹 Types of Networks
-1. **LAN (Local Area Network):** Covers a small geographic area such as a home, office, or campus.
+- **LAN (Local Area Network):** Covers a small geographic area such as a home, office, or campus.
 Fast and secure.
-Example: Office network.
+  *Example:* Office network.

-2. **MAN (Metropolitan Area Network):** Spans a city or campus.
+- **MAN (Metropolitan Area Network):** Spans a city or campus.
 Larger than LAN but smaller than WAN.
 Often used by cities or large universities.

-3. **WAN (Wide Area Network):** Covers a broad area (country or continent).
+- **WAN (Wide Area Network):** Covers a broad area (country or continent).
 The Internet is the largest example of a WAN.

 ### 🔹 Components of a Network
 1. **Router:** Connects multiple networks together and routes data from one network to another.
 2. **Switch:** Forwards data within a LAN by learning MAC addresses of connected devices.
-3. **Hub:** Broadcasts data to all devices in a network, less efficient than a switch.
+3. **Hub:** Broadcasts data to all devices in a network; less efficient than a switch.
 4. **Network Interface Card (NIC):** A hardware component that enables a device to connect to a network.
 5. **Modem:** Modulates and demodulates signals for Internet access over telephone or cable lines.
 6. **Access Point:** Provides wireless connectivity to devices within a network.

 ### 🔹 Networking Models: Peer-to-Peer vs Client-Server
 1. **What Are Networking Models?**
    Networking models define how devices in a network communicate and share resources.
 These models outline the architecture, role of each device, and how data is exchanged across the network.

 2. **Purpose of Networking Models:**
-   1. To provide a structured approach for building and managing networks
+   - To provide a structured approach for building and managing networks.
-   2. To help developers and engineers design scalable and secure communication systems
+   - To help developers and engineers design scalable and secure communication systems.
-   3. To categorize networks by the way roles and responsibilities are distributed among devices
+   - To categorize networks by the way roles and responsibilities are distributed among devices.

 3. **How They Work:**
-   - Each model defines rules and roles:
-     - In Peer-to-Peer (P2P), each device (peer) acts both as a client and a server.
-Devices communicate directly without a central authority.
+   - **Peer-to-Peer (P2P):** Each device (peer) acts both as a client and a server, communicating directly without a central authority.
-     - In Client-Server, a central server manages resources and responds to requests from multiple clients.
-Clients depend on the server for services like file access, authentication, etc.
+   - **Client-Server:** A central server manages resources and responds to requests from multiple clients, who depend on the server for services like file access and authentication.

 4. **When to Use Which:**
    - **Use Peer-to-Peer when:**
-     1. You need a quick, simple setup
+     - You need a quick, simple setup.
-     2. Security and scalability are not major concerns
+     - Security and scalability are not major concerns.
-     3. Small number of devices (e.g., home, small office)
+     - There is a small number of devices (e.g., home, small office).

    - **Use Client-Server when:**
-     1. Centralized control and management are required
+     - Centralized control and management are required.
-     2. You need better security and performance
+     - Better security and performance are needed.
-     3. The network is large and used by many users (e.g., enterprises, schools)
+     - The network is large and used by many users (e.g., enterprises, schools).

 # 2. What is a Network Topology?
 A network topology refers to the arrangement or layout of different elements (links, nodes, devices) in a computer network.
 It describes how devices like computers, routers, and switches are physically or logically connected.

-### 🔹 There are two main types:
+### 🔹 Types of Network Topologies
-1. **Physical topology** – the actual layout of the cables/devices.
+1. **Physical Topology:** The actual layout of the cables/devices.
-2. **Logical topology** – the way data flows within the network.
+2. **Logical Topology:** The way data flows within the network.

-### 🔹 Why is Network Topology Important?
-(Purpose)
+### 🔹 Importance of Network Topology
 1. **Performance Optimization:** Determines how efficiently data flows in the network.
 2. **Scalability:** Influences how easily new devices can be added.
 3. **Troubleshooting & Maintenance:** Helps identify faults and isolate issues quickly.